How to publish infopath forms as content type in sharepoint 2013/2016/Online

 To give a valid name right click on the Control in the form and then click on Textbox properties.
 Then give a good name in the Field name box like below:

-Now our form is ready, we can publish it now.
+Now our SharePoint InfoPath form is ready, we can publish it now as a content type to SharePoint 2013/2016/Online.

 Click on File -> Publish and then click on SharePoint Server as shown in the fig below: